 Here I am.
 In Silverstone on Saturday morning.
 Caffeine-deprived to manage the nerves and awaiting my “thrill”.
 The only girl in a group of 10, the shortest person there (we were arranged in height order) and the only one not appearing to relish the prospect of clambouring into these cute little cars.

 Hey, even wearing a balaclava and helmet was outside my comfort zone!
 They are so suffocating.
 But I look the part don’t you think?
 Plus I got the keep the balaclava as a souvenir!
 I listened the briefing very carefully, perhaps too carefully.
 I had to remind myself several times that I could already drive so instinct would take over.
 I didn’t have to worry about the basics of moving the car around the track just pay attention to the racing lines and the tips on how best to use the brakes and the throttle.
-I dealt with cornering all the time on the road (often too fast) so I had to believe I would be ok on a race track.
+I dealt with cornering all the time on the road (often too fast) so I had to believe I would be okay on a race track.
 Worse case, if it was all too much, I could just pit early and get out.

 Are you wondering what happened?
 Well, the answer is not a lot!
-I would love to tell you how I turned into a demon driver, cut through the pack with some audacious overtaking on the corners, Ricciardo style, and zoomed into the pits victorious.
+I would love to tell you how I turned into a demon driver, cut through the pack with some audacious overtaking on the corners, Daniel Ricciardo style, and zoomed into the pits victorious.
 But no!
 I drove around as fast as I dared, but so fearful of oversteering and spinning (we were warned about this a lot) that I took corners too cautiously.

 With legs full stretch to reach the pedals, even with two pieces of foam behind my back, I never really felt in control over the car.
 I was slow to change gears and really open her up.
 I tried to summon up some competitive spirit or red mist but it just wouldn’t come.
 I was overtaken by everyone on every lap.